Latroids and code invariants

-for all $L\in\mathcal{L}$.
-Obviously, one always has that $L\leq \mathrm{cl}(L)$.
-If $L=\mathrm{cl}(L)$, we call $L$ a {\bf flat}.
-A {\bf hyperplane} is a flat $L$ such that $\rho(L)=\rho(1_{\Ll})-1$.
-As in the case of independent elements, closure function, flats, and hyperplanes acquire greater significance in the case of a latroid built on a complemented lattice.
+Closure function, flats, and hyperplanes - similarly to independent elements - acquire greater significance in the case of a latroid built on a complemented lattice.
 By carefully adapting the proofs in~\cite{byrne2022constructions}, one can find cryptomorphic definitions of a latroid based on these notions.
+For cyclic flats we also refer to~\cite{byrne2023cyclic}.